Rojahasini/BookStoreApp/README.md

 ## 🚀 Features

-* Display a collection of free books on the home page
+✅ Display a collection of free books on the home page <br>
-* User authentication (signup, login, logout)
+✅ User authentication (signup, login, logout) <br>
-* Protected routes — only logged-in users can view the *Courses* section with the full book list
+✅ Protected routes — only logged-in users can view the *Courses* section with the full book list <br>
-* Modular codebase with clear frontend/backend separation
+✅ Modular codebase with clear frontend/backend separation <br>
-* Search bar UI (functionality in progress)
+✅ Search bar UI (functionality in progress) <br>
-* Tailwind CSS and DaisyUI for responsive, modern styling
+✅ Tailwind CSS and DaisyUI for responsive, modern styling

 ---